-A recent proposal from the Interim City Manager’s office is a plan to orchestrate a temporary reorganization of Public Works and Development Services into one department on a trial basis.
+After the departure this past July of Development Services director ChaVonne Sampson, Interim City Manager Brant Gary has proposed a plan to orchestrate a temporary reorganization of Public Works and Development Services into one department on a trial basis.
 This reorganization will be reviewed in 90 days.
 Melding these two departments into one might lead to a reduction in staffing costs.
 If it works out, hopefully we stand to save millions on a new Public Works building, too.
 Time will tell.

 Many Bellaire residents are unaware that our Public Works building, built in 1984, was demolished in 2016.
 City management and six members of City Council decided that after a second flood it was not worth renovating and so it was torn down.
 Estimated cost at that time to repair the building was $619,750, with no additional flood prevention measures.